Crystals, Rocks, Minerals: What's the Difference?

 What are Crystals and Minerals?

-A crystal, in the true geological sense of the word, is a naturally occurring, inorganic solid composed of a highly ordered arrangement of atoms.
+In geological terms, a crystal is a naturally occurring, inorganic solid composed of a highly ordered arrangement of atoms.
 The atoms form a repeating, three-dimensional pattern known as a crystal lattice.
-'Inorganic' means 'not formed from living matter.'
+(Inorganic means it wasn't formed from living matter.)

-A typical crystal contains billions of atoms.
-Actually, it contains quadrillions.
-The shape they form when they come together is known as the crystal structure.
+A single crystal contains not just billions but quadrillions of atoms.
+The way they arrange themselves when they come together is called the crystal structure.

 'Crystal structure' refers to the ordered arrangement of atoms within a crystalline solid.
-When atoms come together to form a crystal, they organise in a specific pattern which defines the external geometric shape of the crystal.
+This internal pattern determines the external geometric shape of the crystal.

-Although the structure of the atoms can influence the overall shape of a crystal, factors such as growth conditions and impurities can also affect its final appearance.
+Although the atomic structure influences a crystal’s overall shape, other factors, such as growth conditions and impurities, can also affect its final appearance.

-Crystal formation and their subsequent growth is called crystallisation.
+The process of crystal formation and growth is known as crystallisation.

-The crystal structure of a specific mineral is always the same.
-If it changes, a different mineral will form.
+Each mineral has a specific crystal structure.
+If that structure changes, a different mineral will form.

 Pyrite and marcasite have an identical chemical composition.
 Both are iron sulphide minerals (a chemical compound of iron and sulphur).
 The mineral that forms depends on how it crystallises, or in other words, its crystal structure.